-Anne Arundel Community College was one of eight colleges and universities nationwide to be designated as a National Center of Digital Forensics Academic Excellence (CDFAE) by the U.S. Department of Defense Cyber Crime Center (DC3).
+Anne Arundel Community College has been designated a National Center of Digital Forensics Academic Excellence (CDFAE) by the Defense Cyber Crime Center (DC3).
+AACC was the first institution in the nation to receive this designation.